Burst Bars Review: Are Vitamin Vapes Dangerous?

 Burst Bar is a disposable aromatherapy diffuser that can be inhaled directly into the lungs or used simply for its scent.
 The brand suggests their product causes “improved energy and focus,” and suggests that it can fight fatigue.

-Is Vaping Vitamins Safe?
+Is Vaping Vitamins Dangerous?

 We want to be clear that Burst Bar doesn’t state on their website that their product needs to be directly inhaled into the lungs.
-The company markets it to be used as a standard aromatherapy diffuser.

 However, a cursory look at different forums of real users of this product like some subreddits suggests that the majority of customers inhale this product.